jbnunn/CARLADesktop/Step4-Simulate.md

 ### Start a CARLA client

-* Leave the server running in a terminal, and open another on yoru virtual desktop.
+* Leave the server running in a terminal, and open another on your virtual desktop.
 By default, this terminal starts with Python 3.
 We'll need Python 2 for this example.
 Activate it with

         source activate python2